Meet Our Faculty

 Jazz, Contemporary, Acro, Ballet, Hip Hop Teacher

-Shayla Vu began her dance journey in Toronto as a competitive dancer for many years where she was recognized for her passion, work ethic, and individual dance style.
-Shayla has had numerous years of teaching experience in various styles and ages.
-She places an emphasis on creating a welcoming safe space for all dancers and has shown this through her work with special needs students in the Rhythm Works program.
-Shayla has always had a deep love for teaching and choreographing.
-She draws inspiration from artists she has worked with such as Emily Spearing, Emily Gibson, Georgi DiRocco, Jessica Forde, and more.
+Shayla Vu (she/her) is an Asian-Canadian multidisciplinary dance artist, choreographer and teacher based in Toronto, Canada.
+Shayla began her dance journey as a competitive dancer for many years where she was recognized for her passion, work ethic, versatility and individual dance style.
+She has had numerous years of teaching and choreography experience in various styles and ages.
+She places an emphasis on creating a welcoming safe space for all dancers to grow, explore, create and share their love for movement.

-Shayla is committed to continuing her growth in dance as she strives to discover her purpose as an artist and educator.
-She is honoured to be a part of the Poise team and hopes to share her passion and love for dance with her students.
+As Shayla continues her growth as a dance artist and educator, she is delighted to be a part of the Poise Dance Academy team and hopes to share her passion and love for dance alongside many other incredible teachers.

 Nicole Robb